Best High Schools for Sports in Every State

 Bottom Line: Sheridan High School

-It regained its winning form in 1982 and have won another 12 titles since then.
+But it regained its winning form in 1982 and has won several more since then.